noseglasses/Kaleidoscope-Papageno/README.md

   // Register plugins.
   Kaleidoscope.use(
-    &Papageno
+    &Papageno // Let Papageno appear as first plugin
     // ... other plugins
   )
 }
 ```

-The order in which the plugins are registered with `Kaleidoscope.use(...)`
+Explanation: The order in which the plugins are registered with `Kaleidoscope.use(...)`
-decides on the order the plugins are internally called by Kaleidoscope's core. to be on the safe side, it is important to let Kaleidoscope-Papageno to come first.
+decides on the order the plugins are internally called by Kaleidoscope's core, e.g. when processing keyboard events.

 There might be other plugins for which it is necessary to be processed before
 Kaleidoscope-Papageno.
-Just play with the order and see what happens.
+Just play with the order you add the plugins to `Kaleidoscope.use(...)` and see what happens.

 Another difference to other plugins is that Kaleidoscope-Papageno comes
 with its own `loop()` method.
 This must be called instead of Kaleidoscope's default